hapax/hapax.github.io/assets/sky.md

 	</div>
 	</figure>

+But if the air reflected all solar light equally, it would appear the same colour as the sun.
+It's a bit hard to tell what colour the sun actually is, since it's so blindingly bright.
 This turns out to be a subtle question, but a simple measure is to look at the whole spread of light emitted and pick out the frequency which emits